-Booking layover accommodation is an extra job on top of a million other admin jobs on your list.
+- Booking layover accommodation and transfers is an extra job on top of a million other admin jobs on your list.

 There’s no right or wrong answer.
 After much debating, we decided to fly straight through which I think was right for us at the time as we wanted to save the money and get started in our new lives.
 Next time we go back to the UK for a visit, I’ll be tempted with a layover to break things up as the finance and time pressures won’t be as great.

 (If you’re looking for layover hotels, my favourite travel booking site is Booking.com.
 Register for free to get access to the best deals.
 From my personal experience, the last-minute deals on here can be much cheaper than other booking sites.)

 Where to sit on your long haul flights when travelling with kids

 When travelling long haul with toddlers or flying with a baby, it’s a good idea to request the bulkhead seats when booking your tickets as these give you more space and if you have a baby they can use the sky cot.
 Unfortunately, these seats tend to book up quickly (priority will go to those with young babies needing the sky cot/bassinet so if you have a baby, make sure you book as early as you can).
 If you’ve booked your tickets online using a comparison site (rather than through an agent on the phone where you can chat about seats), log into the airline website as soon as you can after booking to secure your seats.